Hepatitis B vaccine

 What if I prefer not to be vaccinated against hepatitis B in pregnancy?

-Catching hepatitis B virus in pregnancy can lead to illness in the mother and lifelong complications for the baby.
+Catching hepatitis B virus in pregnancy can lead to you becoming ill, and lifelong complications for your baby.
 There is no evidence that the vaccine causes harm.
-Women who prefer not to be vaccinated should avoid exposure to hepatitis B virus (see section above).
-However, vaccination is strongly recommended where exposure cannot be avoided as there are clear benefits to both mother and baby.
+If you prefer not to be vaccinated, you should avoid exposure to hepatitis B virus.
+However, vaccination is strongly recommended if you are at risk of exposure, as there are clear benefits to you and your baby.
 A doctor or midwife will be happy to discuss any concerns.

 Will my baby need extra monitoring?